Q. Do you have a standard pricing system for your service? If so, please share the details here.

 A. To provide an accurate quote, the process is somewhat simple.
 Usually we talk to prospective clients like you on the phone, interview you for what you like, the amount of your content, when you need printed material, how many you need, etc. We brainstorm with you to come up with the best fit for your organization.

 After a conversation, we'll send you a quote or two based on the styles we discuss.
 Our quotes show all of the areas of expense in a "menu" style.
-Design, writing, printing processes, website development, programming, lettershop services, postage, etc are shown individually.
+Design, writing, programming, hosting, SEO, printing (when applicable), lettershop services, postage, etc are shown individually.
 For printing services we'll show the cost at various quantities such as 5,000, 10,000 or 25,000 pieces.

 Q. What advice would you give a customer looking to hire a provider in your area of work?